-&lt;sup>6 Justification tests are used to assess the appropriateness of developments in flood risk areas.
+6 Justification tests are used to assess the appropriateness of developments in flood risk areas.
 See the SFRA, which accompanies the LAP for further detail.

-- INFO3.2 To ensure development proposals within the areas outlined on the Flood Risk Map are the subject of Site-Specific Flood Risk Assessment, appropriate to the nature and scale of the development being proposed. - INFO3.3 To support and co-operate with the OPW in delivering flood alleviation work under the Eastern CFRAM Programme.
+- INFO3.1 To manage flood risk in Celbridge in accordance with the requirements of the Planning System and Flood Risk Management Guidelines for Planning Authorities, DECLG and OPW (2009) and Circular PL02/2014 (August 2014). - INFO3.2 To ensure development proposals within the areas outlined on the Flood Risk Map are the subject of Site-Specific Flood Risk Assessment, appropriate to the nature and scale of the development being proposed. - INFO3.3 To support and co-operate with the OPW in delivering flood alleviation work under the Eastern CFRAM Programme.